Germany halts use of AstraZeneca vaccine for people aged under 60

 He added that public trust in the British-Swedish vaccine was likely to be affected negatively after this second halt in its use.
 A survey last week suggested that nearly a quarter of Germans would be wary of accepting the AstraZeneca jab.

-Among 31 German cases of blood clots which lead to its suspension were some 19 cases of thrombopenia, where a lower-than-normal level of blood platelets lead to symptoms including excessive nose bleeds.
+Among 31 German cases of blood clots which led to its suspension were some 19 cases of thrombocytopenia, where a lower-than-normal level of blood platelets lead to symptoms including excessive nose bleeds.
 All but two cases involved women between 20 and 63.
 The two men affected were 36 and 57 years old.

 Earlier this month many EU countries suspended the use of the vaccine in elderly people but resumed after further clarification by the EU regulator.